paulfranceschi/index-page/README.md

 # index_page
-tghe index page for the okchakko project's online translator
+The index page for the okchakko project's online translator